 Chiropractic Care for Whiplash

-When you are involved in an accident, it is always highly recommended that you seek medical treatment as quickly as possible.
+When you are involved in an accident, it is always highly recommended that you seek medical treatment for a physical examination as quickly as possible.

 Chiropractors are your best choice for soft tissue injuries.